skullface/protest.wtf/_resources/what-to-use-at-protest.md

 Sturdy marching signs can double as a shield.

 ### Bricks, stones, fencing
-Strategically placed (and glued) debri can create barricades to block movement/vehicle traffic.
+Strategically placed (and glued) debris can create barricades to block movement/vehicle traffic.